soupi/learn-haskell-blog-generator/src/03-html/07-internal_modules.md

 to also expose the internal implementation as an `Internal` module.
 Just so we can save some trouble for potential users!

-We will see how to create a package from our source code in a later chapter.
+In a later chapter, we will see how to create a package from our source code.